nautechsystems/nautilus_trader/documentation/development.md

 An indicator is an object which takes data as input and provides one or more values as outputs.
-Within the nautilus_trader system an Indicator is recognized as an Object type which takes one or more numeric inputs with the following parameter names;
+Within the nautilus_trader system an Indicator is recognized as an Object type which takes one or more numeric (int, float, double) inputs with the following parameter names;

 - 'point'